Talkin' Dirty After Dark

-Talkin' Dirty After Dark is a 1991 American comedy film written and directed by Topper Carew and starring Martin Lawrence in his first starring role.
+Talkin' Dirty After Dark is a 1991 American comedy film written and directed by Topper Carew (in his feature directorial debut) and starring Martin Lawrence in his first starring role.
 In addition to Lawrence the film also stars John Witherspoon, Tom Lister, Jr., and Mark Curry.

 The film was released in August 1991 and went on to gross less than one million dollars at the box office; it was only available in limited release.
 The film was generally panned by critics.

 The film was shot on location in Los Angeles, California.

 Synopsis

 Stand-up comedian, Terry Lumbar, is a local funny man who is in a lot of trouble.
 He can't pay his $67 phone bill.
 He drives a car that has only one gear, reverse.
 He is struggling trying to make it at a local comedy club called Dukie's.
 Finally, he is having an affair with the owner's wife in an attempt to get more attention at the club.

 It turns out that the owner, Dukie, is trying to hook up with the star attraction of his club, Aretha, whose boyfriend threatens to hurt anybody who laughs at her.
 What follows is a night of comedy, romance, comedy, action, comedy, and Terry achieving his initial goal: getting $67 to pay his phone bill.